The Pillar

 By the end of Week 1, Bite is live, actually deployed and working.
 We can sign up with email or Google, create recipes with structured ingredients and instructions, view collection, and click into full recipe details.

 Protected routes, type-safe queries, the whole flow from auth to database just works.
 It's very minimal at its core, but it's real.
 The best part?
 Runs entirely free.
 The only cost I had to incur is a few bucks for getting the domain.
-Honestly, since I started coding 10 years ago, the barrier to shipping real products has never been this lower.

 Bite database schema